ingenmaffen/how-i-met-arch-linux/README.md

 (If you have to, you can force stop SDDM with Ctrl+Alt+F2.)

-You will be prompted to login with the user you previously created and after that you will be greeted with the vanilla KDE plasma:
+You will be prompted to login with the user account you previously created and after that you will be greeted with the vanilla KDE plasma:

 ![Vanilla KDE Plasma](./vanilla.png)

-At this point probably your user is not a sudoer, so you should modify /etc/sudoers.
+At this point probably your user account is not a sudoer, so you should modify "/etc/sudoers".
 Open up Konsole and run

 ```shell
 su
 ```

-and login as root, and
+login as root, and run

 ```shell
 nano /etc/sudoers